By Ariane Fleishmann

 This non-profit organization is dedicated to the development and cultivation of school garden programs.
 Founder Barb Koyanagi McMahon teaches not only about kitchen safety, cooking techniques and food preparation, but also about the environmental impacts of choosing local, seasonal ingredients, how healthy food promotes health and wellness, and how to start your own garden.
 In her summer programs, McMahon incorporates all this and more—like physical activity through foraging, arts and crafts, and team building.
 All of the recipes are centred on what kids can do at home, with and for their families.
 Your kid will be doing meal prep in no time!

 Vancouver’s North Shore

 Being able to cook a delicious meal from scratch is an essential life skill according to Well Fed (they’re right!) and they teach kids the hands-on technical skills they’ll need to succeed in the kitchen.
-But perhaps more important is that they teach kids how to experiment with food to foster a life-long love of cooking.
-Recipes used in their five-day cooking camps are well-balanced and use whole foods.
+But perhaps more importantly, they teach kids how to experiment with food to foster a life-long love of cooking.
+Recipes used in their cooking camps are well-balanced and use whole foods.
 Well Fed follows what they like to call the lifestyle eating or 80/20 rule: 80 percent of their meals focus on health, using lean proteins and nutrient-rich vegetables.
 But that other 20 percent is all about decadence.
 With summer camps offered most weeks in July and August, you have the flexibility to make the most of your time.